Rugii

-Despite their very different location, it is generally accepted that the Danubian Rugii were descended from the Rugii who were mentioned by Tacitus in the first century, in his Germania.
-He mentioned a people called the Rugii living near the south shore of the Baltic Sea, near the Lemovii and east of the Gutones who Ptolemy placed near east of the lower Vistula.
-The 6th century writer Procopius included the Rugii among the "Gothic peoples", grouping them with Goths, Gepids, Vandals, Sciri, and the non-Germanic Alans, who were mainly associated with Eastern Europe.

-Various other records mentioning places or peoples with similar names have been associated with the Danubian Rugii as possible relatives.
+The Rugi are one of the so-called "disappearing and reappearing tribes" listed by historian Peter Heather, appearing in early Roman records in one place, only to reappear centuries later in records concerning another place.
+Despite their very different location, it is generally accepted that the Danubian Rugi were descended from the "Rugii" who were mentioned by Tacitus in the first century, in his Germania.
+He described these "Rugii" living near the south Baltic shore, as neighbours of the Lemovii and Gutones.
+Various other records mentioning places or peoples with similar names have been associated with the Baltic Rugi as possible relatives.
 These similar names all appear to be related to Indo-European words for the grain rye.
-In the 2nd century, Ptolemy mentioned the Rutikleioi, and the place known as Rougion, on the southern Baltic coast.
-In the 6th century Jordanes listed "Rugi" among the tribes supposedly living in Scandinavia in his own time, near the Dani (Danes) and Suetidi (Swedes).
-He also listed the "Rogas" as an Eastern European people of the 4th century.
-Much later, the medieval Rygir were a tribe residing in Rogaland, in southwestern Norway, around the Boknafjord.
-The German coastal island known today as Rügen is also sometimes associated with the Rugii.
-The Rugii are also associated with the Ulmerugi mentioned by Jordanes.
-This name probably means "island Rugii", and he described them as a people who had many centuries before him lived on the Baltic coast near the Vistula, at the time when he believed the Goths arrived by boat from Scandinavia.
-A similar island name, Holmrygir, is known from much later medieval Norway, in the area near Rogaland.
+In the 2nd century, Ptolemy mentioned the Rutikleioi, and a place known as Rougion, near the southern Baltic coast.
+In the 6th century Jordanes listed the "Rogas" as an Eastern European people of the 4th century who were one of the tribes ruled by the gothic King Ermanaric, whose empire supposedly stretched from the Black Sea to regions near the Baltic Sea.
+The Rugi are also associated with the Ulmerugi mentioned by Jordanes.
+This name probably means "island Rugi", and he described them as a people who had many centuries before him lived on the Baltic coast near the Vistula, at the time when he believed the Goths arrived by boat from Scandinavia.
+A similar island name, Holmrygir, is known from southwestern Norway, around the Boknafjord, where Rogaland was also named after a people called the Rygir.
+Jordanes also listed "Rugi" among the tribes supposedly living in Scandinavia in the 5th century, near the Dani (Danes) and Suetidi (Swedes).